ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ### Python lists

-One of the 4 main data types in Python:
+Python lists are one of the 4 main data types in Python:
 - lists `[1,2,3]`
 - tuples `(1,2,3)`
 - dictionaries `{"Food" : "fruit", "Type" : "banana"}`